4 things to know about Medicare Part A:

 - Hospital and skilled nursing facility stays come with deductibles and co-insurance.

 - If you want Medicare Parts B, C, or D, you must have Part A.

 Part A is considered hospital insurance and covers services from in-home care to inpatient hospital care.
-Here’s an overview of benefits:
+Medicare Part A helps cover the following health insurance benefits:

 - Inpatient hospital care

 - At-home physical therapy